deepch/config/README.md

 }
 ```

-You can also use struct tags if your struct field name doesn't map to a TOML
+You can also use struct tags if your struct field name doesn't map to a JSON
 key value directly:

 ```json